-In class, seminar, and at home students will engage the public procurement process.
+In class and seminar discussions, students will engage the public procurement process.
 Through our use of cases and final presentations students will have an opportunity to participate in contracting simulations.
 Through these, we will develop RFPs, analyze the proposals, conduct and evaluate formal presentations.
+In the roles of public managers, students will seek to identify the ways in which the contracting process may be corrupted.